doublerobotics/d3-sdk/docs/Security.md

 # Double 3 Security

+All D3s ship in a secured state, with all inbound traffic on all ports blocked and the USB ports on the back of the device disabled.
+The only way to interact with the device is through the touch screen, which has the standard feature set intended for end users.
+Once connected to the internet, D3 establishes a secure connection to the Double servers.

-D3 is secured by two primary methods:
+D3 is secured by three primary methods:

 - Firewall that is configured to block all incoming traffic
+- No user accounts with SSH access
 - USB ports are disabled

+## Security in Developer Mode

+In developer mode, the firewall is disabled completely, the `double` user is created and given SSH access, and the USB ports on the back of the device are enabled.
+This is insecure, so you should run in developer mode only on a trusted private WiFi network.

-## Maintaining Security without Developer Mode
+## Maintaining Access when Exiting Developer Mode

-When exiting developer mode (editing `/etc/d3/startup.json`), the firewall is automatically enabled and USB ports are disabled.
+When [exiting developer mode](Developer Mode.md), the firewall is automatically enabled and USB ports are disabled.
+The `double` user account is not changed, but you may change this as you wish – it is not required for the core system to function.

 You can maintain SSH access while ensuring security of the device when exiting developer mode (to deploy the unit to a real-world use case) by customizing the firewall.

 #### Customize the Firewall